 A: You are welcome to use one image from my blog in a post of your own as long as you link to my blog as the original post and give credit to the photographer who captured the image.
 It is NOT cool to copy an entire post and post it as your own.
 That will definitely bring about bad Karma!

 Q: How long have you been blogging?

-A: Technically, 4 years.
-However Fab You Bliss was born in May of 2011 so I’ve been blogging on a full-time basis for a little over a year.
+A: Technically, 7 years.
+However Fab You Bliss was born in May of 2011 so I’ve been blogging on a full-time basis for three years.